The Love Song of J. Alfred Prufrock in popular culture: Music

 Tori Amos sings "Heard the eternal footman / Bought himself a bike to race" in her song "Pretty Good Year."

 The song by the band Mumford & Sons, "There Will Be Time", borrows its title and part of its chorus from the poem: "And indeed there will be time".

 In the ninth verse of his song "Desolation Row", Bob Dylan references Eliot and Ezra Pound "fighting in the captain's tower".
 He alludes to the final stanza of Prufrock describing how "Between the windows of the sea where lovely mermaids flow".

 The New York progressive rock band Heresy performs a forty-minute musical and video adaptation of Eliot's poem, featuring lead vocalist Tony Garone.
 "The Love Song of J. Alfred Prufrock" was set to music by Tony Garone and Scott Harris.
 The video was made by Tony Garone himself, with illustrations by Julian Peters.

 In the album I am Nothing, Versus Shade Collapse has produced a musical adaptation of the poem called "An Adaptation of The Love Song of J. Alfred Prufrock."

 The folk musician Peter Mulvey ends the "Notes From Elsewhere" version of his song "The Trouble With Poets" by quoting "Let us go then, you and I, / As the evening is spread out against the sky / Like a patient etherized on a table!" from the opening lines of "The Love Song of J. Alfred Prufrock".

 Ska band Slow Gherkin references The Love Song of J. Alfred Prufrock in their song Shed Some Skin.

+Welsh rock band Manic Street Preachers reference the poem in the song "My Guernica" on their sixth studio album, "Know Your Enemy".

+The title of Hong Kong singer-songwriter Serrini’s 2018 song "Let Us Go Then You and I" is borrowed from the first line of the poem.